miranda-ng/miranda-ng/plugins/KeyboardNotify/docs/readme.txt

   -----------
   This plugin for Miranda-IM notifies user of specified events (as incoming messages, incoming files, incoming URLs or other events).
-This plugin is based on the original one by Martin ÷berg (aka strickz) and Std's modifications (mainly the idea of using direct port handling using a driver).
+This plugin is based on the original one by Martin –¶berg (aka strickz) and Std's modifications (mainly the idea of using direct port handling using a driver).
   It has many options allowing:
   a) To select on which events to react